 Is universal life insurance worth it?

-One of the benefits of getting a universal life insurance policy is that your death benefit remains valid as long as you keep up with your premiums.
+One of the benefits of getting a universal life insurance policy (or any type of permanent policy) is that your death benefit remains valid as long as you keep up with your premiums.
 This is different from term life insurance, which only lasts between five and 30 years, depending on your policy.
 If you want a policy that sticks with you as you get older, universal life is a good option.